 To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) instruction must have been executed prior to the Write Status Register instruction (Status Register bit WEL remains 0).
-However, SRP1 and LB3, LB1 cannot be changed from "1" to "0" because of the OTP protection for these bits.
+However, SRP1 and LB3, LB2, LB1, LB0 can not be changed from "1" to "0" because of the OTP protection for these bits.
 Upon power off, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored when power on again.